markstringer-dti/markstringer-dti.github.io/dti.md

 And what we found was interesting.

 One thing that we found from talking to users (schoolchildren who were 10-11 years old) was that they didn't really need help with the logic of an argument.
-For instance, they understood that there was a contradiction between statements like:
+For example, they understood that there was a contradiction between statements like:

 >> People should be able to express themselves freely